Skip to main content

 Chairs

 Rory Magrath is Associate Professor of Sociology.
 His research focuses on declining homophobia, and the subsequent impact on contemporary masculinities, with a particular focus on professional sport.
-He has authored, co-authored or edited seven books, over 20 journal articles and multiple book chapters, and co-edits the Palgrave Studies in Masculinity, Sport and Exercise book series (with Jamie Cleland and Eric Anderson).
+He has authored, co-authored or edited eight books – including, most recently, LGBT Football Fansover 25 journal articles, and multiple book chapters.
+He is Associate Editor of Sport in Society, sits on the editorial boards of Sociology and Managing Sport and Leisure, and and co-edits the Palgrave Studies in Masculinity, Sport and Exercise book series.

 View Rory’s profile on Pure

-Kola Adeosun is a researcher of educational philosophy and sport.
-His current research interests revolve around the intersectionality of race and educational development in sporting programmes of change.
-As a result, Kola has conducted research in Africa, The Caribbean, Europe and North America to understand how sporting programmes promote educational attainment for minority groups.
+Kola Adeosun is a researcher of educational philosophy, crisis and social change.
+His current research interests revolve around the intersectionality of race and educational development in sporting programmes of change as well as how crisis and migration challenges current educational contexts.
+As a result, Kola has conducted research in Africa, the Caribbean, Europe, and North America to understand educational attainment for minority groups.

 View Kola’s profile on Pure